Tomás Garicano

 Tomás Garicano Goñi (1910–1988) was a Spanish military lawyer, governor and politician, who served as interior minister in Francoist Spain.
-Following the civil war he supported the repression of those who had opposed the Nationalist forces.
+Following the Civil War he supported the repression of those who had opposed the Nationalist forces.
 He was a member of FET y de las JONS and the National Catholic Association of Propagandists.

 Early life and education

 Garicano was born in Pamplona, Navarre, on 9 February 1910.
 His family were of Navarrese and Gipuzkoan descent.
 He studied law in Zaragoza and Madrid and graduated in 1929.

 Career

 Garicano was a military lawyer.
 He served as governor of Barcelona for nearly thirteen years until 1969.
-He was appointed minister of interior on 29 October 1969, succeeding Camilo Alonso Vega in the post when he left office due to mandatory age limit.
+He was appointed Minister of the Interior on 29 October 1969, succeeding Camilo Alonso Vega in the post when he left office due to mandatory age limit.
 Garicano's tenure lasted until May 1973 when he resigned from the post.
 He was replaced by Carlos Arias Navarro as interior minister.